 The Coronavirus pandemic changed student life in the universities.
 The education became online, all the extra projects were canceled, and everybody had to study from home.
-Having taken this into account, the Common App created a part where the learners can write concerning their experience related to the pandemic.
-So now, most learners wonder how to cover such a controversial and revolutionary topic effectively.
-We hope our article will be helpful.
+Having taken this into account, the Common App created a part where the students can write concerning their experience related to the pandemic.
+So now, most students wonder how to cover such a controversial and revolutionary topic effectively.
+We hope our article will be helpful for your college essay.
 Here we provide useful tips and examples of telling about the COVID-19.

 Is It Appropriate to Write About COVID-19?

 This is the first question that pops up in someone’s mind.
 To tell the truth, we can’t provide a universal answer whether to involve this information or not.
-We think it depends on your experience and attitude.
+We think it depends on your attitude towards COVID-19.
 Below are four main kinds of experiences people have related to these events.
 Choose the most similar to yours.

 - It was fine.
-Online education was different from real one, but I got used to it.
+Online education during COVID-19 pandemic was different from real one, but I got used to it.
 I spend a little less time studying and more time with my family.
 But things haven’t altered a lot for me.

 - Awesome.
 It can be odd because people talk about the negative impact.
 But I enjoyed a great time, learned a lot of new things, decided on my future, etc.

 - Changeable.
 A combination of 2 and 3.

 Try to think of the kind most suitable for your experience.
 If it resembles 1, you should mention it.
 If it’s like 2, 3, or 4, it’s safer to avoid.
 The next question will be where I can tell about my experience with the COVID-19 pandemic.